Abenaya-Ponraju/Abenaya-Ponraju/README.md

 # 💫 Hi There,
-I am Abe , Software Developer focused mostly on backend tech .
+I am Abe , Software Developer focused mostly on Data and AI .